-- 1. Temporal requirements - Secchi Disk Transparency - Secchi disk transparency depths should be collected year round.
+- 1. Temporal requirements - Secchi Disk Transparency

+- Secchi disk transparency depths should be collected year-round.
 Beaver Lake Secchi disk readings will be assessed on a calendar year. - Growing Season Chlorophyll a Geometric Mean - Chlorophyll a should be collected during the growing season. - o Growing season is defined as May October per Rule 2.509(B).

-- 2. Minimum distribution and quantity requirements - Secchi Disk Transparency - Ten (10) discrete samples evenly distributed over twelve (12) calendar months are required per year to calculate an annual average. - Growing Season Chlorophyll a Geometric Mean - Five (5) evenly distributed discrete samples are required per growing season to calculate a geometric mean.
+2. Minimum distribution and quantity requirements

+- Secchi Disk Transparency - Ten (10) discrete samples evenly distributed over twelve (12) calendar months are required per year to calculate an annual average. - Growing Season Chlorophyll a Geometric Mean - Five (5) evenly distributed discrete samples are required per growing season to calculate a geometric mean.

-- Secchi Disk Transparency and Growing Season Chlorophyll a Geometric Mean - o All data shall be collected at the Hickory Creek site over the old thalweg, below the confluence of War Eagle Creek and the White River in Beaver Lake. - Chlorophyll a sample depth shall not exceed two (2) meters. - All other parameter (DO, pH, temperature, etc.; excluding Secchi disk) samples are to be taken within the epilimnion (if present).
-Sample depth shall be between 0.33 and 2.0 meters.
+- Secchi Disk Transparency and Growing Season Chlorophyll a Geometric Mean - o All data shall be collected at the Hickory Creek site over the old thalweg, below the confluence of War Eagle Creek and the White River in Beaver Lake. - All parameter (Chlorophyll a, DO, pH, temperature, etc.; excluding Secchi disk) samples are to be taken (between 0.33 and 2.0 meters.